Current Sermon Series on:

 Listen Pastor Chris’s Sermons:

-Now you can listen the past sermons online or on-the-go:
+Now you can listen the latest and past sermons online or on-the-go:

 Kindergarten through Adults

 Sunday mornings at 9:30 AM - 10:30 AM

 Wanting answers to life?
 Looking for purpose and meaning?
 At Metropolitan, we seek to be relevant, while remaining faithful to the historic Christian faith.
 We have entered an era when church attendance and participation has become unfashionable.
 Skepticism is on the rise.
 We are okay with that for two reasons.
 On the one hand, Christianity has ceased to be a cultural movement.
 Those who come tend to have a desire to seek the truth.
 That means that the church must have answers to meet the increasingly questioning community..
 READ MORE ...